 Why goals are important: Clearly articulated goals clarify what you should focus on.
 They also help generate enthusiasm and keep your team on track when the going gets tough.

 Content strategy safeguard: Every content strategy plan worth its salt starts with digging into the evolving needs of your users, members, and readers, as well as those of your organization.
-This will give you insight into what your strategic goals should be for the year – and beyond.
+This will give you insight into what your strategic goals should be.

 #2: Going straight to tactics

-Why a strategic mindset is important: Without a strategic focus, it’s tempting to jump to tactics, such as producing more video, doubling down on social media, or tripling your blog production.
+Why a strategic mindset is important: It’s tempting to jump straight into tactics (produce more video! double down on social media! triple blog production!) but you need to understand whether they will help reach your organizational goals and serve your customers.
 A lack of strategy also leaves you without a strong defense when you get an impromptu request from a stakeholder that is unlikely to drive value for the organization.

 This is not just a content problem: Runners who follow a training plan but don’t understand the reasoning behind the different types of training sessions often skip the hard interval training sessions that are so critical to race-day success.

 Content strategy safeguard: A comprehensive content strategy plan lays out your overall strategies.
 For example, a strategic goal may be to establish yourself as a leading brand in a specific industry.
 To accomplish that goal would require understanding who you’re competing with, what your competition is doing, and what types of content resonate with that audience.

 Why follow-through is important: To accomplish something that requires sustained effort, you need a way to keep track of what you’re doing, and the flexibility to adjust as needed.